-Meryl Mims will join the faculty at Virginia Tech as an Assistant Professor of ecology in the Department of Biological Sciences in early 2017.
-She is currently a Mendenhall Postdoctoral Research Fellow with the U.S. Geological Survey and completed her PhD in 2015 at the University of Washington’s School of Aquatic and Fishery Sciences in freshwater ecology and conservation.
+Meryl Mims joined the faculty at Virginia Tech as an Assistant Professor of ecology in the Department of Biological Sciences in early 2017.
+She was previously a Mendenhall Postdoctoral Research Fellow with the U.S. Geological Survey and completed her PhD in 2015 at the University of Washington’s School of Aquatic and Fishery Sciences in freshwater ecology and conservation.

 Dr. Mims’s research investigates how species’ traits and environmental attributes interact to influence community and population structure of aquatic organisms.
 Her research integrates the fields of population, community, and landscape ecology, and she uses a suite of approaches including population and landscape genetics, spatially explicit individual-based models, traits-based inference, species distribution models, and multivariate statistical tools.
 The overarching goal of her research is to uncover, understand, and predict differential response of aquatic species to a changing landscape and climate.
 Dr. Mims works to bridge fundamental work in freshwater population and community ecology with applied conservation and management needs.